Club: West Ham United FC | Opening: 1904 | Capacity: 35,016 seats

 The stadium underwent a major redevelopment in the mid 1990s when it got converted into an all-seater.
 The works included the construction of two new stands at the short ends and major refurbishments on the other stands.
 Boleyn Ground received its current shape in 2001 with the opening of a new West Stand, which raised capacity to its current level.

-Despite these renovations, Boleyn Ground remains a limited ground with few options for expansion.
-West Ham has therefore recently started looking into the option of moving away to a new stadium.
+Despite these renovations, Boleyn Ground remained a limited ground with few options for expansion.
+West Ham therefore started looking into the options of moving away to a new ground, with the London Olympic Stadium soon appearing as the prime candidate.

 (photos of the present Boleyn Ground below)